watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"
    ```

-5. Add NodeJs PPA to use NodeJS LTS release and update the Ubuntu packages and install Docker engine, node.js and the node package manager in a single step by typing the following in a single line command.
+5. Add NodeJs PPA to use NodeJS LTS release and update the Ubuntu packages and install Docker engine, node.js and the node package manager by typing the following in a commands, each on their own line.
 When asked if you would like to proceed, respond by typing "Y" and pressing enter.

    ```bash
-   sudo apt-get install curl python-software-properties curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash - sudo apt-get update && sudo apt-get install -y docker-ce nodejs mongodb-clients
+   sudo apt-get install curl python-software-properties

+   curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -

+   sudo apt-get update && sudo apt-get install -y docker-ce nodejs mongodb-clients
    ```